Azure/azure-iot-sdks/c/doc/run_sample_on_arduino_yun.md

 - Navigate to the folder **c/build_all/arduino** in your local copy of the repository.
 - Run the `./setup.sh` script to install the OpenWRT SDK and prerequisites.
 By default, the SDK will be installed at **~/openwrt/sdk**
 - (Optional) Enter 'Y' to build the Azure IoT SDK.
-- Ignore any proton build related errors.
+- When prompted to build proton, enter 'N'

  <a name="build"/>
 ## Build the sample